 Northstar Location Services: Soft Inquiry on Credit Report

 You asked what you can do about this information appearing on your credit reports.
 Let’s look at what may have happened here.

 There are two types of credit report inquiries — hard and soft.
 A hard inquiry, which is sometimes called a hard pull, occurs when a consumer applies for credit.
 A hard inquiry will cause a slight decrease in your credit score.
-Several hard inquiries of the same type over a week’s time will be considered as one hard inquiry because the credit scoring software is assuming you are shopping for one loan.
+Several hard inquiries of the same type over a week will be considered one hard inquiry because the credit scoring software assumes you are shopping for one loan.

 A soft inquiry causes no penalty to your credit score.
 Consumers’ credit reports are hit with soft inquiries all of the time by banks who are searching for likely prospects for credit cards, mortgage refinances, auto refinances, and so on.
 Collection agents use software inquiries to learn more about a particular consumer’s other debts, current address, and anything else in your credit report that might help it collect a debt.
 Someone with a pending foreclosure and a dozen delinquent accounts will be a lower-priority target than someone who has a bunch of current accounts.

 Here, it is likely Northstar Location Services bought a collection account with your name on it or was asked by a bank or other creditor to collect a debt.
 The soft inquiry on your credit report is a sign you may receive a collection call or letter soon.
 Alternatively, if you have a common first and last name, such as John Smith or Mary Brown, Northstar Location Services may have fired off a bunch of soft inquiries on people with variations on your name to learn clues which John Smith or Mary Brown may be responsible for the debt.